 A Modified Endowment Contract, or MEC, is a life insurance policy modified from the traditional whole life insurance policy.
-A MEC offers tax-deferred growth and allows you to take out loans against the policy’s cash value without penalty.
 This guide will discuss a Modified Endowment Contract, how it works, and why you might want to consider one for your financial planning needs!

 How Does A Modified Endowment Contract Work